 - Write Something: Writing a book, blog, poem, article, or even a song can be done while on a walk using a voice recorder.
 Typing when you get back from your walk will be necessary, but the recording serves as a rough draft.
 When listening to the recording, ideas for revision can be natural as if in a conversation with an editor.

 - Brainstorm: Brainstorming is the process of coming up with a list of ideas for something.
 Brainstorming while walking can provide the venue for a person to come up with ideas for solving problems, inventing things, starting businesses, or improving processes.

 - Do Household Tasks: This may seem like a strange suggestion, but try doing household tasks while out on a walk.
-Create a grocery list, decide what to buy someone for a special occasion, decide what to write in a person's greeting card, plan and review your budget, make phone calls that you need to make.
+Create a grocery list, decide what to buy someone for a special occasion, formulate what to write on a person's greeting card, plan and review your budget, or make phone calls that you've been putting off.
 If AT&T is going to have you on hold for 20 minutes, you might as well be getting some exercise.

 Equipment to Enhance the Fun of Walking

 - A Scavenger Hunt List

 - A Nature/Architecture Pocket Guide